0xLeo/data-structs/README.md

 $ make clean
 ```
   * Explanation
   Comments on how the tree functions work are found in tree.c.
 The functions for traversal, deletion, obtaining the minimum data, and search data are defined there.
-The average time complexity for every one of them is O(n).
+The average time complexity for every one of them is O(log(n)).
 Test 4 measures the average search time, over 10 executions, for various data set sizes.
   * Results
  <p align="center">
   <img src="https://github.com/0xLeo/data-structs/blob/master/bin-tree/out/test04.jpg" width=75%>